 You don't always have to hire an employee, but if you do choose to hire team members, check with a professional about employment laws in your area.
 They can accurately calculate salary and other benefits - like insurance, retirement, and pto accrual.
 What is pto accrual?
 Paid time off accrual involves calculating and scheduling your employees’ banked hours for vacations or sickness leave.
 Don't create more work for yourself when you hire help.
 Outsource that to an HR or payroll professional.

 When it comes to recovery and downtime, doing nothing IS doing something.
 Healing, rest, and recovery are important parts of being human.
 Resting does not mean you are being lazy.
 Without enough rest, your body starts shutting down.
-Catch a nap, read a book, or just close your eyes.
+Catch a nap, read a book, optimize CBD products from the cbd Black Friday deals, or just close your eyes.
 Take a purposeful period to recover your energy and mind.

 When you relax, your brain tends to remember things you may have forgotten due to work pressure.
 Stepping away from your work helps you come back to it with fresh eyes.
 A monthly "mental health day" can be a great way to shake off the stress and act like a re-set button.